Multi-species McKean-Vlasov dynamics in non-convex landscapes: Preliminaries

 where $V$ is the confining potential, $F$ is the interacting intra-species potential and $\sigma$ is the diffusion coefficient of the McKean SDE.
 As is well known, the free energy functional~\eqref{e:free_energy_single_species} provides us with a Lyapunov function for the McKean-Vlasov evolution PDE.
 We point out that the latter definition requires that $\mu$ is absolutely continuous with respect to the Lebesgue measure (and its density is denoted as $\mu$ also for simplicity).
 If this hypothesis is not respected, then $\Upsilon_\sigma(\mu):=+\infty$.

-We will mimic the strategy in \cite{BCCP,AOP} to prove convergence of solutions to the multi-species mean field PDE system to a stationary state.
+We will mimic the strategy in \cite{BCCP,AOP} to {describe the limiting set and possibly to obtain the} convergence of solutions to the multi-species mean field PDE system to a stationary state.
 For this, we need to show that the free energy is nonincreasing and that it is lower bounded.
 Moreover, we will show that the time derivative of the free energy (i.e. the entropy dissipation functional) evaluated at the solution of the mean-field PDE system $\mu_t$ vanishes if and only if $\mu_t = \mu$ is a stationary state.

 For any $\mu=(\mu^1,\ldots,\mu^M)$ where $\mu^\ell$ is a measure in $\bRb^d$ admitting a density with respect to the Lebesgue measure (which we continue to denote as $\mu^\ell$) and for any $\sigma=(\sigma_1,\ldots,\sigma_M)\in\left(\bRb_+^*\right)^M$, we introduce the following quantity that will play the role of a free energy functional for the McKean-Vlasov PDE system \eqref{eq: multi-species PDE}.